Fooled by Carpal Tunnel Syndrome

 In 2024, Tonnette had a “MR cervical spine WO Contrast.”
 The images showed spondylosis resulting in mild bilateral foraminal stenosis.
 At the C6/C7 level, the imaging technician described the condition as moderate.
 The point of this is that we know what was causing her arm pain.
 It was nerve compression at C6/C7.
 She was able to overcome most of this pain by getting treated by a cervical chiropractor.
 This chiropractor focused on the alignment of the atlas and axis vertebrae.

-About a month ago, Tonnette’s right thumb, her pointer, and middle fingers were in distress.
+About a month ago, Tonnette’s right hand (thumb, pointer, and middle finger) was in distress.
 She woke me up, complaining of pins and needles in her fingers.
 My presumptuous response was to work the muscles in her right shoulder, and sometimes doing myo-fascial release on her neck.
 Not helpful.
-I encouraged Tonnette to do more neck traction.
-Actually I spent over $300 for a neck traction device.
-Not helpful.
-If anybody wants to buy a gently-used neck traction device, please contact me.
+This pain continued over many weeks, even during our beach vacation in Lincoln City.

 Meanwhile, I was sure this whole thing was rooted in Tonnette’s C6/C7 foraminal stenosis.
 The pain in her thumb and fingers fit the dermatome.
 I was wrong.